Grievances

 For purposes of this policy, the terms complaint and grievance may be used synonymously.

-The Executive Director, Academic, Faculty, and Ombudsperson and ADA Compliance and the Director of Student Life, are the designated ombudspersons and can provide unofficial, confidential consultation about a student’s rights, responsibilities, and options.
+The Office of Student Life is the designated student ombuds resource and can provide unofficial, confidential consultation about a student’s rights, responsibilities, and options.

 The assistant or associate dean is the position that oversees student affairs in each school.

-An informal grievance allows a student to pursue a resolution on an unofficial basis with the guidance of his/her Assistant or Associate Dean.
+An informal grievance allows a student to pursue a resolution on an unofficial basis with the guidance of her/his asisstant or associate dean.

-The formal grievance procedure is intended to provide a student with an opportunity to formally grieve any perceived act, omission or issue of a nonacademic nature which adversely affects a student.
+The formal grievance procedure is intended to provide a student with an opportunity to formally grieve any perceived act, omission or issue of a nonacademic nature that adversely affects a student.

 An academic grievance is a complaint regarding an academic decision or action that affects a student’s academic record.

-A student may file a non-academic grievance against another student, faculty or staff of the health science center concerning the interpretation, application, or claimed violation of her/his rights.
+A student may file a non-academic grievance against another student, faculty or staff of UT San Antonio Health Science Center concerning the interpretation, application, or claimed violation of her/his rights.

 POLICY